Cxatek18/Cxatek18/README.md

 ![YHjl](https://user-images.githubusercontent.com/76473073/167352645-91c14b58-1ef4-434d-ac56-28ad2c3c873f.gif)
 ## About me

-My name is Gregory, I am 23 years old, and I am an Android developer with great potential.
-Although I have no experience in this field, I strive to become an outstanding specialist due to my dedication, responsibility and desire to constantly develop.
+My name is Gregory, and I am an Android developer with great potential.
+Although I do not have much commercial experience in this field, I strive to become an outstanding specialist due to my dedication, responsibility and desire to constantly develop.

 I am passionate about the world of mobile technology and am constantly exploring new approaches to programming.
 My main technological skills include Java and Kotlin, and I am ready to deepen my knowledge in them in order to become an experienced specialist in the field of Android development.